 Oral health receives a lot of attention these days with the resurgence of modern teeth whitening systems and a new consciousness regarding oral hygiene.
 However, the development of new technologies in dentistry necessitates the attention of committed dentists and dental work experts.
 Recent studies indicate that more dental health workers are just in for the money and treat dentistry and its branches as means to make lucrative business.
 Therefore, choosing a dentist is a crucial move, for the sake of your oral and financial health.

 Being an advocate of prevention rather than expensive one-time treatments is a positive sign that dentists and dental work experts are interested in their patients’ health.
 They often suggest or recommend doing a full oral study before dispensing treatments and procedures.
-They require x-ray films or copies of dental records from their clients’ previous dentist.
+They require x-ray films or copies of dental records from their clients’ previous dentists.
 Thorough examinations of overall dental health are to be expected and these include examinations of the following: teeth, gums, lips, tongue, palate, cheek insides, and throat.
-If the dentist charts, shows, and explains in detail the results of the exam to the client, it is a good sign that the dentist is serious about dental health.
-Advices and reminders about regular visits are to be expected from good dentists.
-They are interested in monitoring and assessment of maintenance and dental procedures, if any.
-Hence, good dentistry requires time and detailed work unlike treatments which promise instant results.
+If the dentist charts, shows and explains in detail the results of the exam to the client, it is a good sign that the dentist is serious about dental health.
+Advice and reminders about regular visits are to be expected from good dentists.
+They are interested in monitoring and assessment of maintenance and dental procedures if any.
+Hence, good dentistry requires time and detailed work, unlike treatments that promise instant results.

 Aside from the positive signs to be reckoned with in finding a good dentist, there are also signs which raise the red flag.
 Flamboyant teasers and advertisements often signify mass production instead of detailed work.
 Also, lower than average fees are not foolproof ways to save money.
 Lower fees often require longer, repeated treatments which in time cost more.
 Dentists who often rely on sedation are also exposing their patients to undue risks.
 Unscientific processes employed by some dentists should be warning enough.
 Dentistry is based on science and not “holistic” treatments as some advertise.
 It is more likely that these “holistic” treatments are bent on consuming a client’s wallet whole.